 - Where an offender is convicted of a second (or further) bladed article/ offensive weapon offence the court must impose a mandatory minimum sentence of 6 months' imprisonment for an adult or 4 months' Detention and Training Order for a youth (under 18), unless satisfied that there are circumstances relating to the offence or the offender that make it unjust to do so in all of the circumstances.

-As the guideline gives the highest sentences to those offenders who threaten with knives or highly dangerous weapons, these offenders will always receive sentences greater than six months.
-The combination of the legislation and the guideline may therefore mean that there is an increase in sentences received by some offenders convicted of these offences.
+As the guideline applies the highest sentences to those offenders who engage in threatening behaviour with knives or highly dangerous weapons, these offenders will always receive sentences in excess of six months.
+The combination of the guideline and the legislation is likely to result in an increase in sentences received by some offenders convicted of these types of offences.

-Where the seriousness of the combined offences is such that it falls far below the custody threshold, or where there has been a significant period of time between the offences, the court may consider it unjust to impose the statutory minimum sentence.
+In instances where the seriousness of the combined offences is such that it falls significantly below the custody threshold, or where a significant amount of time has elapsed between the offences, the court may consider it excessive to impose the statutory minimum sentence.

 The court should consider the following factors to determine whether it would be unjust to impose the statutory minimum sentence: